nluetts/NoisySignalIntegration.jl/docs/src/guide.md

 However, in this particular case of describing the uncertainty of integration bounds, the tails of the normal distribution are problematic, because they lead to occasional extreme values of the intergration interval, which would not seem realistic.

-A compromise between the uniform and normal distribution which can be used to model the unertainty in the bound start and end point is a scaled and shifted beta(2, 2) distribution.
+A compromise between the uniform and normal distribution, that can be used to model the unertainty in the bound start and end values, is a scaled and shifted beta(2, 2) distribution.
 Its shape resembles the shape of the normal distribution but it is missing the tails.
-MCIntegrate includes the function `scaled_shifted_beta(α, β, a, b) ` which can be used to generate a beta(α, β) distribution that has a support region in the interval a to b.
+Since a scaled and shifted beta distribution does not ship with Distributions.jl, MCIntegrate includes the function `scaled_shifted_beta(α, β, a, b) ` which can be used to generate a beta(α, β) distribution that has a support region in the interval a to b.

 Again, a demonstration may help to explain.
 We keep the normal distribution for the right bound so we can compare the distributions easily: